A range of guides, policies, toolkits and videos for professionals involved with adult safeguarding.

 Domestic Abuse Referral Pathway

-This pathway, created with oversight from the police, health services, the victim care hub, adult and children’s social care, commissioned providers, and the wider domestic abuse partnership, explains domestic abuse and outlines clear steps for making referrals.
-A jargon buster is included to clarify terms.
+This pathway was developed with input from the police, health services, the victim care hub, adult and children’s social care, commissioned providers, and the wider domestic abuse partnership.
+It explains what domestic abuse is and provides clear steps for making referrals.
+A ‘jargon-buster’ is included to clarify terms.

-The pathway ensures a coordinated response to domestic abuse, enhancing safety and support for all affected individuals.
-Professionals are encouraged to share and utilise this referral pathway to support victims and survivors of domestic abuse.
+The pathway aims to ensure a coordinated response to domestic abuse, improving safety and support for everyone affected.
+Professionals are encouraged to use and share this pathway to help victims and survivors of domestic abuse.

 Hampton Trust